Semigroups whose right ideals are finitely generated: Quotients and Ideals

 \begin{proof} Let $I$ be a right ideal of $S/\rho,$ and define a set It is clear that $J$ is a right ideal of $S.$ Since $S$ is weakly right noetherian, $J$ is generated by a finite set $X.$ We claim that $\rho$ is generated by the finite set $Y=\{[x]_{\rho} : x\in X\}.$ Indeed, let $u\in I.$ Select $a\in S$ such that $[a]_{\rho}=u.$ Then $a=xs$ for some $x\in X$ and $s\in S^1.$ If $s=1,$ then $u=[x]_{\rho}\in Y.$ Otherwise, we have $u=[x]_{\rho}[s]_{\rho}\in Y(S/\rho),$ as required. \end{proof}

 \begin{remark} The converse of Lemma \ref{quotient} does not hold.
-Indeed, the free semigroup $F_X$ where $|X|\geq2,$ is not weakly right noetherian by Proposition \ref{free}, but there certainly exist quotients of $F_X$ that are weakly right noetherian. \end{remark}
+Indeed, the free semigroup $F_X$ with $|X|\geq2$ is not weakly right noetherian by Proposition \ref{free}, but there certainly exist quotients of $F_X$ that are weakly right noetherian. \end{remark}

 If $\rho$ is a congruence contained in $\mathcal{R},$ then the converse of Lemma \ref{quotient} holds.
+In fact, we have: